Ecotrust/floodplain-restoration/README.md

 The Bayesian Belief Network (BBN) is defined in the [.BIF interchange format](http://www.cs.cmu.edu/~fgcozman/Research/InterchangeFormat/Old/xmlbif02.html).
 By default, the canonical bbn for the project resides at `dst/data/bbn.bif`.
 Creating or updating this file goes as follows:

+This file was **initially created** by the following process.
+You do not want to do this often, it will blow away all previous changes but is probably the easiest way to start again from scratch or to deal with significant structural changes to the network.
 0. cd dst
 1. Create or edit `dst/data/definition.json`; this is a json representation of the hierarchical conceptual model.
 2. run `python ../scripts/generate_bif.py`; this will create and *overwrite*
 	- `dst/data/bbn.bif`
 	- `survey/fixtures/questions.json`